The Changeling Game, Chapter 18

 Kyra gave her another impressed look and walked over to locker number 223.
 Jack walked over to 347 and popped it open.
 Her choice was an orderly on B Ward, who was tall enough that her pants wouldn’t show Jack’s ankles.

 The chrono read 2:25 when they finished changing, and 2:35 when Jack finished going through the night shift lockers for spare cash and wiping prints off of everything she and Kyra had touched.
-There wasn’t a huge amount, but there didn’t need to be.
+There wasn’t a huge amount of money, but there didn’t need to be.
 She had other plans for that.
-But cash was always useful, and its absence might distract law enforcement, briefly, from the real nature of what had happened tonight.
+But cash was always useful, and its absence might distract law enforcement, briefly, from the real nature of what had happened that night.

 “One more stop and then we’re on our way out.”